 CASA is the only body that can grant and issue flight crew licences in Australia.
-This is designed to maintain the validity and integrity of the licence in the international aviation sector.
+This is designed to maintain your licence validity and integrity in the international aviation sector.

 To be granted a licence, endorsement or rating, you must be deemed competent.

 Competency means you have completed:

-- initial and recurrent medical assessments or a valid Class 5 medical self-declaration - > applicable training - > the accumulation of aeronautical experience - > the theoretical knowledge examinations - > the practical assessments (flight tests).
+- initial and recurrent medical assessments or hold a valid Class 5 medical self-declaration (if applicable)

+- > applicable training

+- > the required aeronautical experience

+- > the theoretical knowledge examinations

+- > the practical assessments (flight tests).

 Once issued, your flight crew licence, ratings and endorsements are perpetually valid.
-However, you must undergo, as applicable, regular medical assessments, flight reviews and proficiency checks, to be legally able to exercise the privileges of your licence.
+However, you must undergo, as applicable, regular medical assessments, flight reviews and proficiency checks, to legally exercise your licence privileges.